Saigesp/json-translate/README.md

 ### Use with AWS Translate

-Login on your AWS account and obtain your credentials, the place them in the `.env` file:
+Login on your AWS account and obtain your credentials and place them in the `.env` file:
 ```
 AWS_REGION_NAME=your-aws-region
 AWS_ACCESS_KEY_ID=your-aws-access-key